Reviews You Can Rely On

 It's no surprise that world-renowned mountaineer and trail runner Kilian Jornet would create an ultralight model as his first shoe after departing Salomon.
 The Nnormal Kjerag is the lightest trail shoe we've ever tested — by over an ounce per shoe! — and we are impressed with its comfort and performance.
 Nnormal has stripped back the excess, creating cushioning that follows today's trend without sacrificing the stiffness that is crucial for precision running.
 The midsole of the Kjerag transfers more energy than the competition, but this can also beat you up faster than plush designs.
 A leading concept at Nnormal is durability, and the craftsmanship is clear in this design.
 While it's expensive, we feel good knowing this shoe should last for a long time.

-The Kjerag will be most appealing to advanced runners, and we'd recommend adding it to your quiver.
+The Kjerag will be most appealing to advanced runners, and if you're tempted by these features, we think you'll love this shoe.
 That said, we wouldn't recommend this as your only trainer.
 As we mentioned, the firm cushioning can and will beat you up over time.
 This is especially noticeable when you are running with tired or dead legs.
-The Kjerag requires a lot of input and concentration to drive, so as soon as you relax, the shoe will lack traction and comfort.
+The Kjerag requires a lot of input and concentration to drive, so as soon as you relax, the shoe lacks traction and comfort.
 For those looking to tackle the most technical terrain, we'd opt for something more substantial, like the highly tractioned Salomon Speedcross 6.
 But for runners wanting to set a PR or simply feel fast, this is our favorite model.

 Read more: Nnormal Kjerag review

-The Kjerag, like the S/Lab Ultra 3 is also a unisex shoe.
-Check out the review from our female tester for more information.
+The Kjerag is also a unisex shoe.
+Check out the review from our female team for more information.

 The Nnormal Kjerag offers agility that is unmatched thanks to its ultralight design, which is by far the lightest in our test group.